mediassumani/Escrapper/README.md

 # Escrapper
 A lightweight, simple, and easy-to-use web scrapper package tool built in Python.
+Escrapper will be soon migrated to PyPI from TestPypi.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.